discowd-nitwo/discord-token-checker/README.md

 http://localhost:5000
 ```
 ## ⚠️ Disclaimer
 This tool is for educational and debugging purposes only.
 Do not use user tokens you don't own.
 Misuse may violate Discord’s Terms of Service.

-###### just dont be an actual idiot with it
+>🔒 **Privacy Notice**: This tool intentionally strips out sensitive fields like emails and phone numbers from the output ([Removed due to privacy]).
+If you fork or reuse this code, please keep that protection in place.
 ## 📄 License
 ```
 MIT License